 Woody has been introduced to chickens, small furries, sheep, cows and deer.
 In all cases, he whimpers and looks for reassurance from his humans.
 He ignores cats.
 He loves to chase the trains up and down the garden and it’s comical to watch the chickens watching him doing this.

 Woody sleeps downstairs.
 He was encouraged to sleep in the kitchen, however managed to jump the stairgate to find his way to the sofa in the middle of the night.
 Woody isn’t crate trained and doesn’t seek out a bed to sleep on.
 He is happy sleeping on the floor close to the humans.

 Woody has been in foster care with an 11 year old child.
 He is calm and gentle with him and listens to him when he is training him.
 Woody likes his pack to be together and often says “hello” (in Scooby style) in the morning as each member of the family comes downstairs.
 Woody would make a lovely family dog who are able to give him all the reassurance he needs, as he is such a human orientated dog.
 He will be loyal and loving and give as much back as the humans give to him.

-Woody is neutered, chipped, vaccinated, wormed and flead and he is in foster in East Sussex.
-Adoption is subject to meet and greet, homecheck and adoption donation of £200.
-Applications via forms section of website please.
-Applications via forms here please.
+Woody is neutered, vaccinated , chipped, wormed and flead and is currently in foster in East Sussex.
+Adoption is subject to meet and greet, homecheck and adoption donation of £200 Applications via forms here please.

 Please ensure that you are aware of the location of the dog(s) you are applying for and that you are prepared to travel as required in order to adhere to our Adoption Procedure set below: